 Attending Labs#

+You are expected to attend labs, as your engagement in them determines your Lab Engagement mark.
 If you cannot attend a lab in a certain week, contact your tutor as quickly as possible.
 You may also wish to contact another tutor and ask if you can attend their lab instead that week.
 If you are unable to attend any lab for a week, your tutor may, at their discretion, allow you to present your code in the following week.
 This is not automatic, so contact your tutor to arrange it as soon as you know that you won’t be able to attend.

 Extensions and Deadlines#